Classes & Programs / DanceSummer Dance Intensive- July 2021

 What are the fees and do dancers have to register for all classes?

-No, during to these historically unique and challenging times, we know that flexibility and options are important.
-Below is a list of the packages that dancers are able to register for, additionally any 3-4 week class can be registered for individually.
-A limited number of need-based scholarships are available and are open to dancers from any location, however priority will be given to dancers within a 60 mile radius of Winona, MN.
-For Drop-in rates please contact our office at email@example.com.
+Fees will be announced on May 1 when schedules are solidified.
+Priority and discount prices will be given to students who are enrolled in the full 2 and 4 programs.
+However, during to these historically unique and challenging times, we know that flexibility and options are important.
+As space allows dancers will be able to register for induvial weekly classes.
+In addition to merit based scholarships awarded at auditions, a limited number of need-based scholarships are available and are open to dancers from any location, however priority will be given to dancers within a 60 mile radius of Winona, MN.
+For Drop-in rates ($8-$18 per class) please contact our office at firstname.lastname@example.org.

 As a student, do I have to participate in all the dance forms/ classes offered?